MicrosoftDocs/memdocs/memdocs/intune/developer/app-sdk-android.md

 | PENDING | The attempt to remediate compliance failed because the status response had not yet been received from the service when the time limit was exceeded.
 The app should try its token acquisition again later. |
 | COMPANY_PORTAL_REQUIRED | The Company Portal must be installed on the device in order for compliance remediation to succeed.
 If the Company Portal is already installed on the device, the app needs to be restarted.
 In this case, a dialog will be shown asking the user to restart the app. |

 If the compliance status is `MAMCAComplianceStatus.COMPLIANT`, the app should re-initiate its original token acquisition (for its own resource).
 If the compliance remediation attempt failed, the `getComplianceErrorTitle()` and `getComplianceErrorMessage()` methods will return localized strings that the app can display to the end user if it chooses.
 Most of the error cases aren't remediable by the app, so for the general case it may be best to fail account creation or login and allow the user to try again later.
 If a failure is persistent, the MAM logs may help determine the cause.
-The end user can submit the logs using the directions found [here](https://docs.microsoft.com/mem/intune/user-help/send-logs-to-your-it-admin-by-email-android "Email logs to your company support").
+The end user can submit the logs.
+For more information, see [Upload and email logs](../user-help/send-logs-to-your-it-admin-by-email-android.md).

 Since `MAMComplianceNotification` extends `MAMUserNotification`, the identity of the user for whom the remediation was attempted is also available.